+At this time, guided tours are available for prospective students only.
 Tours begin at the Visitors Center, located in the lobby of the Edward Miner Gallaudet Memorial Building (EMG), at 10 a.m. & 2 p.m., Monday-Friday and last approximately an hour.
 We limit each tour to a maximum of 25 people with some possible flexibility for up to 30.
 With advance notice, tours for larger groups may be arranged, depending on availability of staff and student tour guides.

 How to schedule a tour